10 Morning Habits for Better Gut Health

 Good options include oatmeal with berries, chia pudding, whole grain toast with avocado, Greek yogurt with fruit and ground flaxseed, or a smoothie with leafy greens and berries.

 Start slowly if you are not used to fiber.
 Adding too much too fast can cause gas, bloating, or discomfort.
+If you want a product option to compare, visit the LiveGood Organic Fiber product page.

 Habit #5: Add Fermented Foods If You Tolerate Them